In the Fall of 2017 the core group was expanded and our efforts working with select cross-disciplinary readings. The members of this phase are:

 Christopher Cotter is Leverhulme Early Career Research Fellow at the School of Divinity, University of Edinburgh, Scotland.
 He is Co-Founder of the Religious Studies Project, Co-Director at the Nonreligion and Secularity Research Network and Honorary Treasurer of the British Association for the Study of Religions.
 His research interests include ‘non-religion’, ‘the secular’ and related categories, qualitative methods, discourse analysis, spatial approaches, critical theory, and Religious Studies as a discipline.
 He is co-editor of Social Identities between the Sacred and the Secular (2013), After World Religions: Reconstructing Religious Studies (2016), and New Atheism: Critical Perspectives and Contemporary Debates (2017).
 Read Chris’s posts here.

-Jason W. M. Ellsworth is a doctoral student in the Sociology and Social Anthropology Department at Dalhousie University and is a Sessional Lecturer at the University of Prince Edward Island in both the Religious Studies and Sociology & Anthropology Departments.
+Jason W. M. Ellsworth is a doctoral candidate in the Sociology and Social Anthropology Department at Dalhousie University and is a Sessional Lecturer at the University of Prince Edward Island in both the Religious Studies and Sociology & Anthropology Departments.
 His research interests include the anthropology of religion, Buddhism in North America, marketing & economy, the anthropology of food, and transnationalism.
+He is co-editor (with Andie Alexander) of Fabricating Authenticity (Equinox, forthcoming), volume 4 of the Working With Culture on the Edge, a book series edited by Vaia Touna.
 Read Jason’s posts here.

 Anja Kirsch received her Ph.D. from the University of Basel, Switzerland, with a dissertation on character education in a secular state.
 She is a post-doctoral researcher in the Study of Religions at the University of Basel and the program coordinator of two joint doctoral programs in the Study of Religions and Theology.
 Her research interests include atheism and the modern criticism of religion; narrative cultures, efficacy, and plausibility in literary aesthetics; the conceptual history of religion in modernity; and questions of historiography.
 She is currently working on religious and political utopian thought, narratives of revolution and processes of transatlantic migration in the long nineteenth-century European history of religions.
 Read Anja’s posts here.

-Russell McCutcheon who earned his Ph.D. in 1995 from the University of Toronto, is a professor at the University of Alabama and author of a variety of books which all focus on methodological and theoretical issues in the study of religion.
+Russell T. McCutcheon who earned his Ph.D. in 1995 from the University of Toronto, is University Research Professor at the University of Alabama and author of a variety of books which all focus on methodological and theoretical issues in the study of religion.
 Blogging also at his Department’s website, where he is Chair, his work is concerned with the interplay of agency and structure and the manner in which specific subjectivities and experiences are made possible.
 Read Russell’s posts here.

 Richard Newton is Assistant Professor of Religious Studies at the University of Alabama.
 His scholarship focuses on the anthropology of scriptures.
 He also curates the student-scholar collaborative blog, Sowing the Seed: Fruitful Conversations in Religion, Culture, and Teaching.
 Follow him on Twitter and Instagram @seedpods.
 Read Richard’s posts here.